 5. Learn colors with a color sorter

 Colors are fun, attractive, and essential for your toddler’s cognitive development.
 Get your baby a color sorter and teach them how to use it.
-It helps in boosting cognitive and logic skills in your toddler.
+It helps boost cognitive and logic skills in your toddler.

 6. Understand cause and effect with button toys